Flight number: Flight number changes

+Sometimes, airlines change their flight numbers when the routes are changed.
+For example, United flights UA 801 and UA 802 were renumbered as UA 820 (LAX-HKG-BKK) and UA 821 (BKK-HKG-LAX) when the flights were extended.
+United Flights UA 153 (HKG-LAX) and UA 152 (LAX-HKG), however, retained the original flight numbers when the additional segment to/from SGN (Ho Chi Minh City, Vietnam) was added.

 Flight number conservation

-Airline mega mergers, in markets such as the United States, have made it necessary to break conventional flight numbering schemes.
+Airline "mega-mergers", in markets such as the United States, have made it necessary to break conventional flight numbering schemes.
 Organizations such as IATA, ICAO, ARC, as well as CRS systems and the FAA's ATC systems limit flight numbers to four digits (0001 to 9999).
 The pool of available flight numbers has been outstripped by demand for them by emergent mega-carriers.
 As such, some carriers use the same flight number for back-and-forth flights (e.g., DCA-PBI-DCA), or in other cases carriers have assigned a single flight number to a multi-leg flight (e.g., ICT-DAL-HOU-MDW-OMA-DEN-ABQ-LAS-BDL).

 Flight designator

 Although 'flight number' is the term used colloquially, the official term as defined in the Standard Schedules Information Manual (SSIM) published annually by the International Air Transport Association (IATA) Schedules Information Standards Committee (SISC), is flight designator.
 Officially the term 'flight number' refers to the numeric part (up to four digits) of a flight code.
 For example, in the flight codes QF103 and AF296Q, "103" and "296" are flight numbers.
 Even within the airline and airport industry, it is common to use the colloquial term rather than the official term.